 Tip: If you believe that you may have some issues in your past that could make USCIS question your moral character, it is best to have a quick conversation with an immigration attorney before filing the citizenship application.

 Spouses and Children

 The U.S. citizenship application will ask you to provide detailed information on all current and previous spouses as well as children.
 For spouses, this will include current address, birth dates, marriage/divorce dates and immigration status.
-For children, the citizenship application requires information about address, birth date and A-number (if applicable).
+For children, the citizenship application checklist requires information about address, birth date and A-number (if applicable).

 Tip: You will need to list all children, even if they are married, missing, deceased or living in another country.
 If you have more than four children, we offer a template so that you can attach additional records to your citizenship application.

 You will be asked to provide your Selective Service Number and the date you registered if you are a male who lived in the United States any time between your 18th and 26th birthdays.
 If you are a female candidate, this requirement does not apply to you.
 Take the time to understand how failing to register for Selective Service can create a problem.